martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-None.
-This version includes minor enhancements to stabilize existing features.
+This release integrates `@vtbag/element-crossing` as `<ElementCrossing/>` This is a component for those of you who experiment with CSS-only cross-document view transitions and miss a way to preserve state of HTML elements across navigation: Transfer selected element state to the other side!

 For details, see the [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md)

 ## Recently Learned Tricks ##